The Experts (1989 film): Plot

 At the urging of Travis and Wendell, Smith brings in a shipment of top-of-the-line accoutrements and entertainment to modernize the town.
-This doesn't sit well with town leader Jones (Brian Doyle-Murray) and the town's minister Sparks (Rick Ducommun).
+This does not sit well with town leader Jones and the town's minister Sparks.
 After a Fourth of July party in which the young people of the town (trainees and residents alike) trespass at a local lake to have a party at Travis and Wendell's urging, the two get lost and stumble upon a military base where everyone is speaking Russian and realize they are actually in the Soviet Union.
 The two decide to go to Bonnie and Jill for help despite knowing that they are spies, each one asserting that their feelings are real.
 While Bonnie reveals she has fallen in love with Travis and agrees to help him, Jill promptly turns them in.

-While in prison the pair meet Yuri (James Keach), the pilot who flew the cargo plane that delivered the modern conveniences, and who was promptly imprisoned for it.
+While in prison the pair meet Yuri, the pilot who flew the cargo plane that delivered the modern conveniences, and who was promptly imprisoned for it.
 Travis and Wendell are brought before the town, and under pain of death are made to renounce their country and democracy.
 When the two cannot bring themselves to do it and instead extol American life, they inspire the town residents, including Smith and Bonnie, to revolt and overthrow their leaders.
 After a shootout and subsequent chase (wherein Yuri has to go out on the wing as the plane taxis down the runway), the expatriates escape and make national headlines when they land in America and defect.
 Some time later the town's residents are living it up in New York City, but Travis is uneasy, thinking that they may be missing their old lifestyle.
 Realizing that there probably is a town in America just like the one in Russia, the whole group relocates to the actual Nebraska, and resume their lives as Americans, this time for real.
-Travis (With Bonnie in tow) and Wendell proceed to return to New York.
+Travis (with Bonnie in tow) and Wendell proceed to return to New York.